brendannee/noobgallery/README.md

-# gallery
+# noobgallery

-This is a photo gallery powered by [lightgallery](https://sachinchoolur.github.io/lightGallery/).
+noobgallery is a photo gallery powered by [lightgallery](https://sachinchoolur.github.io/lightGallery/).
 It uses [nextjs](https://nextjs.org/) to serve pages and Amazon S3 to store and serve images.

 A helper gulp task is included to prep images and write summary JSON files to be uploaded to Amazon S3.